Tsunami Bomb: The Ultimate Escape (2002–2003)

 In 2002 they signed with Kung Fu Records, and released their first full-length album The Ultimate Escape.
 Tsunami Bomb would appear on the Warped Tour several times between 2001 and 2005.
 They have also toured Europe and Japan.
 Originally being booked by Dan Garcia at Royal Flush Booking, Tsunami Bomb had several tours including main support for the Vandals.

 The title song from their first CD release, The Invasion from Within!, was used in Atlus USA's translation of the Nippon Ichi Software strategy RPG Disgaea: Hour of Darkness.
-Atlus also used the song Russian Roulette from the band's first full-length album The Ultimate Escape in their collaboration with Spumco animation studios, a cartoon skateboarding game called Go!
+Atlus also used the song Russian Roulette from the band's first full-length album The Ultimate Escape in their collaboration with American animation studio Spümcø, a cartoon skateboarding game called Go!
 Go!
 Hypergrind.

 In 2003, a decision led to Tsunami Bomb's Dominic Davi being pushed out of the group.
 The remaining band members cited "personality and creative conflicts."
 He would go on to form the musical group Love Equals Death on Fat Wreck Chords.
 He was replaced by Matt McKenzie.
 Controversy surrounded the split with founding member Davi, long cited as being one of the main songwriters for the band.
 Also in 2003, the album The Rocky Horror Punk Rock Show was released and featured the band's cover of the popular Rocky Horror Picture Show song "Planet, Schmanet, Janet" that had been recorded years earlier.
 Later that same year, after a split with Royal Flush Booking, the band signed with the William Morris Agency with Ron Opeleski.
 The band then launched a full US headlining tour which sold out venues such as the Metro in Chicago, two nights at Slim's in San Francisco, and three nights at the Troubadour in L.A.
 They also played main support for the Bouncing Souls on a world tour.